 I am one of the developers at PaperCut and don’t often write many blog posts.
 We developers are usually hidden behind our screens, drinking coffee and generating thousands of lines of code.
 Typically developers don’t get out and about to meet our customers and partners face to face.
 But PaperCut developers are far from typical…

 I have been with PaperCut since the early days.
 (I am proud to say that I am employee #2, and the first female developer in the team.)
 One tradition here at PaperCut is that anyone who travels internationally is “required” to bring back a postcard and pin it on my desk.
-I’m not sure how it all started, but pretty soon this is what my desk started looking like.
+I’m not sure how it all started, but pretty soon that photo above is what my desk started looking like.

 With customers and partners all over the world there is always someone travelling.
 The postcards were flooding in and my bucket list kept on growing.